Reviews Communities Blog FAQ Services Contact

 You might cross-shop nearby communities with similar school and lifestyle profiles.
 Your disclosure approach remains the same, but timelines and document sources vary.

-You rarely get sued over which platform you selected.
-You get sued because you delivered incomplete or late information, or because your story changed from one document set to the next.
+You rarely get sued over which platform you selected — you get sued for delivering incomplete or late information.
 The platform is a tool.
 Your process and completeness are the shield.

 Frequently Asked Questions